the-creative-tester/blog/_posts/2016-09-06-My-Quality-Assurance-Thoughts.md

 * **Learning**.
 Learn from others.
 A project team often has a diverse selection of people, backgrounds and roles.
 This means that every interaction you have is an opportunity to learn something new.
 Learn a bit more about a particular technology from a Software Engineer or learn a bit more about the business or product from a Business Analyst or Product Analyst.
 * **Sharing**.
 Share what you have learnt to others.
 * **Innovating**.
 Always find opportunities to innovate or be creative.
 Every problem or challenge you face is a chance to come up with an innovative solution.
-Innovation drives learning, and learning drives sharing.
+Looking for creative ways of solving a problem will drive learning, and learning drives sharing.

 #### Software and Hardware